philipperemy/keras-tcn/README.md

 ### Word PTB

 Language modeling remains one of the primary applications of recurrent networks.
 In this example, we show that TCN can beat LSTM without too much tuning.
+More here: [WordPTB](tasks/word_ptb/README.md).

 <p align="center">
   <img src="tasks/word_ptb/result.png" width="800"><br>